kevalshah90/llm-clustering-case-study/README.md

 # Overview
 In this assignment you will build a prototype of a cluster analysis tool to navigate financial statements.

+Each company has a unique CIK (Central Index Key) that is used to identify it in the data.
+The CIK is a 10 digit number, and is the prefix of the file name for each company's 10-K report.

-There are two main tasks in this assignment:
+There are three main tasks in this assignment:
 * To construct a CIK -> Company Name mapping from the provided data.
+* To summarize each company's report into a few sentences.
 * To cluster the companies into similar groups based on their financial statements.

-The goal of this assignment is to demonstrate your ability to build a data pipeline to process unstructured data, and to use that data to build a simple clustering tool whose output could be built into a more complex application.
-What we expect you to build is a proof of concept, and not a production-ready model.
+The goal of this assignment is to demonstrate your ability to build a data pipeline to process unstructured data, and to use that data to build a simple clustering and summarizing tool whose output could be built into a more complex application.
+What we expect you to build are proofs of concept, and not production-ready models.

 ## Instructions
 1. Clone (**please, don't fork!**) this repository and create a new branch for your development work